epccs/RPUpi/Hardware/Testing/linux.md

 passwd

 # Use the raspi-config tool to setup e.g. set the hostname: pi1, pi-bench, pi3.
-# set boot options: choose to boot into a CLI (e.g. text console) for headless systems (mount SD on Ubuntu to change network)
+# set Boot Options: choose to boot into a CLI (e.g. text console) for headless systems (mount SD on Ubuntu to change network)
-# also turn off the login shell to the serial port, and enable the serial port hardware (e.g. /dev/ttyAMA0).
+# set Interfaceing Options: Serial: turn off the login shell to the serial port, and enable the serial port hardware (e.g. /dev/ttyAMA0).
 sudo raspi-config

 # I put the same username on Windows and other Linux machines for use with ssh, Samba and ilk.